gentaiscool/multi-task-cs-lm/README.md

 # Code-Switching Language Modeling using Syntax-Aware Multi-Task Learning
-The implementation of <a href="https://arxiv.org/abs/1805.12070">Code-Switching Language Modeling using Syntax-Aware Multi-Task Learning</a> ("3rd Workshop in Computational Approaches in Linguistic Code-switching", ACL 2018) paper.
+The implementation of <a href="https://arxiv.org/abs/1805.12070">Code-Switching Language Modeling using Syntax-Aware Multi-Task Learning</a> (3rd Workshop in Computational Approaches in Linguistic Code-switching, ACL 2018) paper.
 The code is written in Python using Pytorch.

 ### Prerequisites:
 - Python 3.X